 Seniorcare.com outlined some of the challenges the senior industry faces:

 - To allow seniors to age in place, and provide them with a supportive community

 - To provide seniors with opportunities to invest in others, so they feel valued as community assets

-- To prevent injuries, illness and crises in older adults through early intervention, and streamline the services and interaction between service providers to reduce costs associated with intervention.
+- To prevent injuries, illness, and crises in older adults through early intervention, and streamline the services and interaction between service providers to reduce the costs associated with an intervention.